 One of the most popular places in Sardinia, Su Gologone water spring lies in the breathtaking Supramonte mountainous region within the territory of Oliena in Nuoro province, right at the foot of the Uddè mount.
 A natural monument since 1998, this wonderful water spring is Sardinia’s most important and for sure an utterly beguiling one.
 Depending on the sun rays, the daylight, and the hour, the shades of this precious lake nestled in between walls of hard rock range from turquoise to emerald green to deep blue.

 The main wellhead of the karst subterraneous system of the Supramonte mountain region, Su Gologone attracts thousands of visitors every year.
-Its waters spring from a limestone rock and flow directly into the Cedrino River.
-This spring has a rate of flow of 300 litres per second and its low mineral content water is very pure.
+Its waters spring from limestone rock and flow directly into the Cedrino River, one of Sardinia’s longest, that in the Oliena and Dorgali territory forms spectacular canyons dotted with the typical Mediterranean scrub.
+This spring has a rate of flow of 300 liters per second and its water, low in mineral content, is very pure.

 Strictly forbidden all throughout the protected area of the natural park is: